DanEdens/DansHammerSpoon/layouts_spoon_fix_summary.md

 ## Verification

+1. ✅ Added `require('loadConfig')` to `init.lua` to ensure Spoons are loaded
-1. The Layouts spoon is properly listed in `loadConfig.lua` and should be loaded
+2. ✅ The Layouts spoon is properly listed in `loadConfig.lua` and should now be loaded
-2. The Layouts spoon's `init.lua` provides the `chooseLayout()` function which shows a chooser dialog
+3. ✅ The Layouts spoon's `init.lua` provides the `chooseLayout()` function which shows a chooser dialog
+4. ✅ Fixed the hotkey to call the correct `spoon.Layouts:chooseLayout()` function
-3. Configuration validation passes with `./validate.sh`
+5. ✅ Configuration validation passes with `./validate.sh`

 ## Available Layouts Spoon Functions